almostearthling/whenever/README.md

 * `whenever_condition` is the name of the condition being checked.

 External scripts can be executed via `dofile("/path/to/script.lua")` or by using the `require` function.
 While a successful execution is always determined by matching the provided criteria, an error in the script is always considered a failure.

+The `recur_after_check_failure` flag allows for avoidance of multiple subsequent task runs in case of a persistent situation that cause the condition checks to be successful if the condition is marked as _recurring_: the associated tasks are run as soon as the check is successful for the first time, then the tasks are not executed anymore as long as this status persists.
+After at least one unsuccessful condition check (in which, of course, the tasks are not executed), at the following successful one the task run is performed again.

 For this type of condition the actual test can be performed at a random time within the tick interval.